For Authors|For Editors|For Reviewers

 1. Editorial Process, Peer-Review and Production

-Articles submitted to Discovery Medicine are subject to strict peer review.
-Discovery Medicine operates double-blind peer review (i.e., the authors do not know the reviewers’ identities, and the reviewers do not know the authors’ identities until the paper has been published).
+Articles submitted to Discovery Medicine are subject to strict peer-review.
+Discovery Medicine operates a double-blind peer-review (i.e., the authors do not know the reviewers’ identities, and the reviewers do not know the authors’ identities until the paper has been published).

-Once a manuscript is submitted, the submission will be first reviewed by the journal’s editorial office for compliance with provided guidelines for preparation of articles.
+Once a manuscript is submitted, the submission will be first reviewed by the journal’s Editorial Office for compliance with provided guidelines for the preparation of articles.
 Articles that do not comply with the guidelines will be sent back to the authors.
-Once a manuscript passes these initial checks, editors will subsequently coordinate the entire editorial process for the manuscript including overseeing pre-check and peer review, decision making regarding suitability for publication, soliciting potential author revisions, manuscript acceptance, copyediting, proofreading, and final publication.
+Once a manuscript passes these initial checks, Editors will subsequently coordinate the entire editorial process for the manuscript including overseeing pre-check and peer-review, decision making regarding suitability for publication, soliciting potential author revisions, manuscript acceptance, copyediting, proofreading, and final publication.

 After the acceptance of an article for publication, the in-house editorial staff organize the production of the paper, which entails copy editing, layout and conversion to XML in preparation for publication on the journal website.